You found our list of signs an employee is about to quit.

 You can pay attention to the red flags and telltale signs an employee is going to leave the company.
-These signs include:
+These signs include the following.

 A worker actively job searching or disinterested in their work may take more time off than normal.
 Since most job interviews and orientations are scheduled during the middle of the workday, employees may utilize their paid time off to attend them.
 Employees with many unused vacation or sick days may strive to “use them up” before they resign.
 Employees might avoid going to work as much as possible until they finally leave the firm.
 This situation is expected if a bad working atmosphere or corporate culture is detrimental to their mental health.